will-goodman/ZombieWars/README.md

 #### Bone
 Carried by every zombie with unlimited ammunition. <br>
 A bone is thrown in a straight line until it hits and object.
-A bone does 30 damage.
+A bone does 30 damage and costs 20 energy.

 ![Bone](core/src/main/resources/bullet.png)

 #### Grenade
 Each zombie starts with two grenades, although more can be picked up.<br>
 A grenade can be thrown and will bounce until it comes to a stop and explode, damaging zombies within a certain radius.
-A grenade does 35 damage.
+A grenade does 35 damage and costs 50 energy.

 ![Grenade](core/src/main/resources/grenade.png)